EdvinNyberg/ACM_Edvin/examinations/06/README.md

 Is this a good way to handle these types of conditionals?
 What do you think?

+A: It works, but it becomes messy when there are many tasks or many things can trigger a restart.

 # BONUS QUESTION

 Imagine you had a playbook with hundreds of tasks to be done on several hosts, and each one of these tasks